Rational-Link/Chainlink-External-Adapters-Template/README.md

 This template demonstrates how to implement and deploy a Chainlink External Adapter.
 It includes:
 - A sample smart contract
 - A job spec configuration
-- A Dockerized server for the adapter
+- A Dockerized server for the external adapter
 ---

 ## Request Structure